breadboard-ai/breadboard/recipes/components/fetch-rss/README.md

 # Fetch RSS Feed

-This recipe demonstrates how to fetch an RSS feed return the items and metadata.
+This board demonstrates how to fetch an RSS feed return the items and metadata.

-## Running the Recipe
+## Running the Board

 ### Inputs